YMMV: Transformers Cybertron

 - HSQ: Especially for those following Transformers since G1.

 - One-Scene Wonder: While he technically had a few scenes, Signal Lancer made the most of his final appearance, getting his own transformation sequence.

 "For too long, i've let life pass me by!
 Now I wanna take part in the grand drama!
 My legacy will be writ large among the stars!"

 - Tear Jerker: Has its own page.

-- The Scrappy: The human children that inevitably follow the Cybertronians around are usually the scrappy in their series.
-This was averted for this show, partly because the kids actually had more interesting personalities, but mostly because they weren't Kicker.
+- The Scrappy: Unlike most human companions, this was averted for this show, partly because the kids actually had more interesting personalities, but mostly because they weren't Kicker.

 - Second Verse Curse: Cybertron Broke The Curse.